haberdashPI/vscode-selection-utilities/README.md

 ],
 ```

+Motion units can be customized on a per-langauge basis, if desired.

 For the built-in motions to work, all of these motions have to be defined, but you can also
 define your own custom units.